soodvarun78/JackAudioPlaybackExample/README.md

-Read Readme.txt for information on the project
+Read README.txt for information on the project